controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-bhom/README.md

   | | ``jobLink`` | Additional slot included in the "ControlMAlert" class, which value is defined in the script using the HCTM tenant URL, runId, ctmServer and jobName.  |
   | | ``location`` | The value is defined in the script using the "hctm_name" variable.
 Not included in the "ControlMAlert" class, as it is inherited from the base class "Event".  |
   | | ``source_identifier`` | The value is defined in the script using the HCTM tenant URL (removing the "https://").
 Not included in the "ControlMAlert" class, as it is inherited from the base class "Event". |

+> The script could be modified to also pass the "**external_id**" slot from the "IIMonitorEvent" class, in order to associate the event with a CI (configuration item).

 ## Versions